Updated on 2025-08-22 GMT+08:00

 Submitting a Spark Task as a Proxy User in spark-sql and spark-submit

 1. Modify the HDFS instance configuration.
 Log in to FusionInsight Manager and choose Cluster > Services > HDFS.
-Click Configurations then All Configurations, click HDFS(Service), select Customization, find the hdfs.core-site.customized.configs parameter, add the following custom parameters, and save the configuration:
+Click Configurations and then All Configurations, click HDFS(Service), select Customization, find the hdfs.core-site.customized.configs parameter, add the following custom parameters, and save the configuration:

 Parameter